About me

 I am an ecologist and earth scientist working at the intersection of biodiversity and sustainability transitions.
 Much of my work uses remote sensing and computational methods alongside rich citizen-science datasets to understand large-scale ecological patterns and how they are shaped by human space use and global change.

-As a PhD candidate at the Institute for Biodiversity and Ecosystem Dynamics (UvA), I develop forecasting and analytical tools that help translate complex environmental and radar-based measurements of migratory birds into insights that support nature-inclusive energy infrastructure through spatial planning and dynamic aeroconservation.
+As a PhD candidate at the Institute for Biodiversity and Ecosystem Dynamics (UvA), I developed forecasting and analytical tools that help translate complex environmental and radar-based measurements of migratory birds into information that supports nature-inclusive energy infrastructure through spatial planning and dynamic aeroconservation.

 Alongside my academic work, I am a board member of Batumi Raptor Count, where I organize long-term migration monitoring, science communication, and conservation efforts in Eurasia's largest raptor migration bottleneck.